VSerain/babylon_ts_game_template/README.md

 A template for easy start a 3d webGl game with BabylonJS and TypeScript

 For install :
- 1. `npm install -g webpack webpack-cli`
+ 1. `npm install -g webpack webpack-cli http-server`
  2. `npm install`

 For dev